Back to all posts

 While the pressure is firm, a common misconception is that a deep tissue massage has to be painful to be effective.
 You might feel some discomfort as the therapist works on a particularly tight spot, but it should always feel productive, like a “good hurt.”
 The goal is to work with your body, not against it, to unstick muscle fibers, release tightness, and restore movement.
 It’s an intense but incredibly effective way to find lasting relief from chronic aches and pains that a lighter massage just can’t reach.

-The Technique of Targeted Pressure
+The Power of Targeted Pressure

 So, how does a therapist get to those deep muscle layers?
 It’s all about slow, deliberate strokes and sustained pressure.
 Your massage therapist will use their knuckles, forearms, and sometimes even elbows to apply focused pressure on specific areas of tension.
 This isn’t about rushing; the slow pace allows your muscles to relax and the therapist to reach the deeper tissue effectively.